 Help your child adjust when clocks go forward

-When the clocks spring forward at the start of Daylight Savings Time, it means one hour less sleep for us (boo!!).
-This however is good news for the parents of early risers as they will be able to get an extra hour of sleep in the morning. 🙂
+When the clocks spring forward at the start of Daylight Savings Time, it means one hour less sleep for us (boohoo!).
+This however is good news for the parents of early risers as the 5am wake up might now become a more manageable 6am one.

-A time change of only one hour can affect a children’s circadian rhythms, similar to jet leg, so it’s expected for their sleep schedules to be effected as well.
+A time change of only one hour can affect a children’s circadian rhythms, similar to jet leg, so it’s expected for their sleep to be affected as well.

 There are two main ways to adjust your child to the clock change.

-You can start about a week before the clock goes forward (or even earlier if your child is very sensitive to change) by putting your child to bed a bit earlier every night until you’ve reached the desired time.
+You can start about a week before the clock goes forward by putting your child to bed a bit earlier every night until you’ve reached the desired time.

-The rest of your child’s schedule will need to shift slightly later as well, including feedings and nap times.
+The rest of your child’s schedule will need to shift as well, including meals and nap times.

 Don’t worry if you forget to start that far in advance, you can always extend it for a few days after the time change.

-If you’re lucky, and your child isn’t super sleep sensitive, you can just jump to the new times and wait for him to adjust.
+If you’re lucky, and your child isn’t super sleep sensitive, you can just jump straight into it.
+On the day the time changes, wake your little one at the new time.
+So, if before your baby was waking up at 7am, wake them up at 7am on the new time.
+Adjust the whole routine accordingly.
 It may take a few days for your child to get used to it, but she will, eventually, adapt.

 What can help with toddlers and older children is to tire them out.
 Plan your day with a lot of activity (particularly physical activity) and spend as much time in the fresh air as possible.
 That way they might be more reluctant to go to bead earlier.

-You should also use room-darkening curtains or blinds in your child’s bedroom so that she can’t see how light it is outside in the evening.
+You can also use room-darkening curtains or blinds in your child’s bedroom so that she can’t see how light it is outside in the evening.